 It’s alarming that the very real interactions between antidepressants and alcohol are not discussed more often.
 In our heavy drinking culture, many people drink frequently to “take the edge off” of life.

-For the 1 in 6 Americans who take psychiatric medications, and who may also be slightly more predisposed to alcohol addiction due to mood disorders, heavy drinking can be a dangerous lifestyle choice.
+For the 1 in 6 Americans who take psychiatric medications, and who may also be slightly more predisposed to addiction due to mood disorders, heavy drinking can be a dangerous lifestyle choice.

 Overview Of Alcohol

 Alcohol is a central nervous system depressant that is very similar in structure to GABA, which is the brain’s primary calming neurotransmitter.
 It also activates the brain’s mu and kappa opioid receptors. (source) In turn, alcohol releases dopamine and raises levels of serotonin.
-Alcohol’s effects on the brain are far-reaching and complex.
+Its effects on the brain are far-reaching and complex.

-The most common side effects of alcohol include:
+The most common side effects include:

 - Relaxation